Module overview

 Teaching and learning methods

-Following an introduction to theories of high, popular, mass culture, hybridity and globalisaton, the lectures will introduce you to a wide range of cultural expressions from Spain and Latin America.
+Following an introduction to theories of high, popular, mass culture, hybridity and globalisation, the lectures will introduce you to a wide range of cultural expressions from Spain and Latin America.
 In the seminars, you will be expected to relate the theory to that material, and develop their own analyses.
-The oral presentation requires you to research a small project, to present their analysis lucidly to their peers, and to clarify and support points in the discussion that follows.
+The oral presentation requires you to research a small project, to present their analysis lucidly, and to clarify and support points in the discussion that follows.
 The essays seek to test your grasp of the theoretical and analytical issues raised, their capacity for independent research, and their academic writing skills.
 The essays require you to demonstrate your knowledge of the material covered and their ability to address questions raised about the issues discussed and to develop their own analysis.

 Teaching methods include: